KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

   with supernal hypostases
   such as DS, DM, or EOB.
 - No longer identifies
-  solely with the surface self,
+  solely with the superficial self,
   but with the soul across all layers.
 - Is guided inwardly by **resonance**,
   not external authority.